Snakes & Lattes: History

 Snakes & Lattes expanded their operation to the United States in 2018.
-In May 2018, construction began at the first location in the United States in Tempe, AZ.
+In May 2018, construction began at the first location in the United States in Tempe, Arizona.
 "Snakes & Lattes Tempe" opened in October 2018, and is located at 20 W. Sixth Street in the popular Mill Avenue District.

 Snakes & Lattes is a wholly owned subsidiary of Amfil Technologies, Inc, a publicly traded company using the symbol FUNN.
-In 2022, it reported a 200% increase in year over year revenue, with over 4 million dollars in gross profits.
+In 2022, it reported a 200% increase in year over year revenue, with over $4 million in gross profits.

 Games

 The Snakes & Lattes Annex location began in 2010 with approximately 1,200 games, and its collection, under the guidance of a game curator, had grown to about 3,000 games by 2015, all of which are available to the public to be played for as long as desired for a small cover charge.
 The cafés sell a wide variety of games, at both locations and through an online store.
 Trained 'game gurus', some with teaching backgrounds, are on hand to help newcomers learn games they are unfamiliar with.

 Snakes & Lattes features a monthly Game Designers Night, where game designers offer prototypes to be tested by the public, as well as regularly hosting tutorials and tournaments.